Medically Reviewed by Poonam Sachdev on February 22, 2022

 Salmon patches are nests of blood vessels that appear as small, pink, flat marks on the skin.
 They occur in one-third of newborn babies.
 Salmon patches can appear on the back of the neck ("stork bite"), between the eyes ("angel's kiss"), or on the forehead, nose, upper lip, or eyelids.
 Some fade as baby grows, but patches on the back of the neck usually don't go away.
 Salmon patches require no treatment.

 A port wine stain begins as a flat, pinkish-red mark at birth and gradually becomes darker and reddish-purple with age.
 Most will get bigger and thicker, too.
 Port wine stains are caused by dilated blood capillaries and occur in about three out of every 1,000 babies.
 Those on the eyelid may increase the risk of glaucoma.
 Port wine stains may be a sign of other disorders, but usually not.
-Treatment includes laser therapy, skin grafts, and masking makeup.
+Treatment includes laser therapy, oral prednisone, skin grafts, and masking makeup.

 Cafe-au-lait spots are smooth and oval and range in color from light to medium brown, which is how they got their name, "coffee with milk" in French.
 They're typically found on the torso, buttocks, and legs.
 Cafe-au-lait spots may get bigger and darker with age, but are generally not considered a problem.
 However, having several spots larger than a quarter is linked with neurofibromatosis and the rare McCune-Albright syndrome.
 Consult a doctor if your child has several spots.